mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 "Hey, long time no see," I greeted when I got into his car.
 It was weird seeing him again.
 It had been about two months since I last saw him in person.

-Connor said he wanted to grab something to eat, so we went to In 'N Out.
+Connor said he wanted to grab something to eat, so we went to In-N-Out.
 "So how long were you and Bryce dating?" he asked.

 "It was about a month and a half," I answered.
 "It was short, but it was a good experience.
 I'm really glad he was my first relationship.
-I feel like I've been trying to learn how to balance what my logical mind and what my emotions are telling me."
+I feel like I've been trying to learn how to balance what my logical mind and my emotions are telling me."

 "Aren't we all trying to figure that out?"